sndmrc/MPhS/README.md

 ## Example

-This is a basic example that shows you how to map the `RPKMdata` dataset (included in the package) onto the MPhS.
+This is a basic example that shows you how to map the `RPKMdata` dataset (included in the package) onto the MPhS.<br> For more information about this dataset, please see the RPKMdata help documentation by using `?RPKMdata`.

 Load libraries and data.